NachoDelMonte13/il-state-dependent-risk-uniswapv2-replication/README.md

 - pca_loadings_state_features.csv
 - pca_explained_variance.csv

+## Reference outputs (quick verification)

+The folder results_example/ contains reference outputs generated with the replication script for the benchmark pool(s).
+These files are provided to enable quick verification without executing the code.

+If you run the script, you should reproduce the same set of output files.
+Minor numerical differences may occur across platforms due to library versions and floating-point arithmetic.

 ## Citation

 If you use the data or code, please cite the manuscript and this repository (Zenodo DOI):